threatwinds/api-docs/search/advanced-search.md

 ### Query with Multiple Clauses

-Search for IP entities with high reputation that are not tagged as malicious:
+Search for IP entities with a high reputation that aren't tagged as malicious:

 ```json
 {